History of Europe in Timeline

 In 2016, the richest 20% of households in Europe earned over five times more than the poorest 20%.

-In 2018, Monaco was the richest country in Europe in terms of nominal GDP, with US$185,829 per capita.
+In 2018, Monaco was the richest European country in terms of nominal GDP, with US$185,829 per capita.

-In 2019, Ukraine was the poorest country in Europe in terms of nominal GDP, with US$3,659 per capita.
+In 2019, Ukraine was the poorest European country in terms of nominal GDP, with US$3,659 per capita.

-In January 2020, the United Kingdom officially withdrew from the European Union following a June 2016 referendum on EU membership.
+On January 31, 2020, the United Kingdom officially withdrew from the European Union, following the results of the June 2016 referendum.

 2021: Europe's Population in 2021

-In 2021, Europe had a total population of approximately 745 million people, which is about 10% of the world's population.
-This made it the third-largest continent in terms of population, after Asia and Africa.
+In 2021, Europe had a total population of about 745 million, which is about 10% of the world's population.
+This made it the third-largest continent by population after Asia and Africa.

-In 2021, the percentage of people over 65 years old was 21% in Western Europe and Southern Europe, compared to 19% in all of Europe and 10% in the world.
+In 2021, the percentage of people over 65 years old was 21% in Western Europe and Southern Europe, compared to 19% in all of Europe.

-In February 2022, Russia launched a full-scale invasion of Ukraine, escalating the Russo-Ukrainian War and resulting in the largest humanitarian and refugee crisis in Europe since World War II and the Yugoslav Wars.
+On February 24, 2022, Russia launched a full-scale invasion of Ukraine, escalating the Russo-Ukrainian War and causing a major humanitarian and refugee crisis in Europe.

 The United Nations predicts that Europe will decline in population between 2022 and 2050 by −7 per cent, without changing immigration movements.